skylarbeaty/Easy-RSVP/README.md

 ## Possible Improvements

 In order to ready this app for production there would need to be a few more steps
-- Replace SQLite with PostgreSQL to scale to larger datasets
+- Replace SQLite with something like PostgreSQL, to scale to larger datasets
 - Add security features like rate limiting and stricter session management
 - Password recovery and account deletion would ensure a complete user experience